 Get to know The King’s College at our Virtual Visit page.

 Frequently Asked Questions

-- The Emergency Operations Team is meeting regularly regarding COVID-19, and our emergency notification system is prepared with student contact information.
+- The COVID-19 Taskforce meets regularly regarding COVID-19, and our emergency notification system is prepared with student contact information.

 - Student Development members, who hold the emergency phone, are equipped to respond, should students call with COVID-19 symptoms or concerns.

 - The Emergency Operations Team is in consistent contact with the New York State and New York City Departments of Health, New York City Department of Health and Mental Hygiene, Centers for Disease Control and Prevention, and New York City Emergency Management for the latest information and advice.

 Yes, our licensed Counseling Services staff are offering virtual (video) counseling for King’s students via VSee.
 Please be advised that counselors will need to verify with a student’s state (other than New York) whether or not out-of-state counselors are permitted to provide telehealth services.
 Though many states are relaxing regulations regarding out-of-state providers, there are a few that only permit their state providers to utilize virtual counseling.
 Counselor Services will continue monitoring the situation as some states have advised that regulations may change given the impact of COVID-19.

 King’s Care also provides 24/7 mental health counseling for King’s students, all in their respective states.
 If students just want to talk with a staff member about how they are being affected by the Coronavirus situation, they can reach out to their House Advisor or Housing Director.